shivanijoshi05/BuyTech/README.md

 ## Setting Environment Variables

 This Django project relies on environment variables for configuration.
-Before you can run the application, make sure you have set the following environment variables:
+Before you can run the application, make sure you have set the following environment variables in .env file:

-### 1. Secret Key

-The Django application requires a sfew environment variables to be set in .env file:
 ```bash
 DJANGO_ENV = 'development'
 EMAIL_HOST_USER = 'example@gmail.com'